Private Prayer and Direct Chat

 Updated by Geoff Hensley

-You can choose whether attenders can request a private chat with Hosts during a service via the Request Prayer button.
-This feature is on by default, but can be turned off.
+You can choose whether attenders can request Private Prayer with Hosts during a service via the Request Prayer button or under the Pray tab.
+This feature is ON by default and will drop attenders into a private chat with Hosts.

 3. Select Edit Content for the Service you want to edit.